lowRISC/opentitan/hw/ip/rstmgr/doc/_index.md

 *   If a module can alter the software's perception of time or general control flow (timer or interrupt aggregator), it cannot be software resettable.
 *   If a module contains sensor functions for security, it cannot be software resettable.
 *   If a module controls life cycle or related function, it cannot be software resettable.

-## Shadow Resets

-Leaf resets also can be design time configured to output [shadow resets](https://docs.google.com/document/d/1Oiv1ewvxhhk6c8aY2f2bV6tTZMI-zUlLeRZJMmXMBmo/edit?usp=sharing).
-The details of this function are TBD.

 ## Reset Information